Oat Bread Recipe (Yeast-Raised, Makes Two Loaves)

 Can I use quick oats or old-fashioned oats?

 Yes.
-Either works—quick oats blend in more, while old-fashioned oats give a slightly heartier texture.
+Either works in this recipe—quick oats blend in more, while old-fashioned oats give a slightly heartier texture.

 How do I know the bread is done baking?